-The ASRC Human Rights Law Program (HRLP) is a community legal centre and a member of the Federation of Community Legal Centres and exists to provide access to justice for refugees and people seeking asylum.
+The ASRC Human Rights Law Program (HRLP) is a Community Legal Centre auspiced by the ASRC and a member of the Federation of Community Legal Centres.
+The program exists to provide access to justice for refugees and people seeking asylum.

-The practice offers holistic legal support at all stages of the refugee determination process, including expert immigration advice and representation.
-It also actively engage in policy and law reform, community legal education and training and outreach to detention centres.
+The HRLP offers holistic legal support at all stages of the refugee determination process, including expert immigration advice and representation, inc. visa applications and tribunal and court work.
+We also actively engage in policy and law reform, community legal education and training, and outreach to detention centres.

 In order to adapt to an ever-changing policy environment, the ASRC utilises its legal network to scale up service delivery to provide legal assistance.
-In 2016-17, the HRLP were supported by pro-bono partner firms; Maurice Blackburn and Russell Kennedy Lawyers to run legal clinics in order to meet the demand for legal assistance.
+For example, in 2021-2022 we offered the Afghanistan Clinic and Triage service to respond to the crisis in Afghanistan, receiving exceptional support from our sector partners.

-The ASRC offers specialised legal assistance and representation to vulnerable people who have gender based claims for asylum.
+- Gender clinic: The HRLP offers specialised legal assistance and representation to vulnerable people who have gender based claims for asylum, including because of persecution relating to gender or sexuality.
+We also assist people who have faced family violence elsewhere or in Australia.
 The service offers weekly legal clinics as well as advocacy and education to external agencies, strategic litigation and policy reform work.